 We recently received several questions from readers asking about income limits for Social Security disability (SSD) benefits.
-It’s true that the Social Security Administration (SSA) sets a maximum monthly income limit for people applying for disability benefits.
+It’s true the Social Security Administration (SSA) sets a maximum monthly income limit for people applying for disability benefits.
 Earn more than this amount, and they’ll automatically deny your claim.
 But they don’t count all incomes equally — learn which ones may apply to your specific situation below.

 Monthly Income Limits Apply to Married or Single SSD Claimants

 Next, let’s look at how this income limit rule applies to married couples.
 If you’re applying for SSD benefits, will your husband or wife’s paycheck count towards your own income limit?
 No, your spouse’s monthly income cannot disqualify you for SSD benefits.
 However, there is one caveat: You may owe taxes on your benefits if you file a joint return.
 This rule only applies when you and your spouse’s combined incomes add up to more than $32,000 annually.
 For example: You get $14,400 in SSD benefits this year and your spouse’s annual salary is $20,000.
-In this case, you will owe federal taxes on your combined incomes the following year.
+In this case, you will owe taxes on your benefits the next year.

 How Payments From Other Sources Might Affect SSD Applicants